benduong2001/benduong2001.github.io/homemadetf.md

     * This project was also practice to apply principals of data structure design and more computer science -related topics, such as Objected Oriented Programming, Class Inheritance, and the recursion needed for the neural network's backpropagation.
     * Having concluded my matrix math classes, I wanted to test-apply what I just learned, meaning I also coded the Matrix operations in this project from scratch too. ...
 No NumPy at all!

-* With a graphic drawing-canvas interface done with Python Tkinter, I trained and tested the final project's iteration with the basic task of differentiating 1's and 0's, and showed the python implementation worked as intended
+* With a graphic drawing-canvas interface done with Python Tkinter, I trained and tested the final project's iteration with the basic task of differentiating 1's and 0's, and showed the python implementation worked as intended.

 ![](images/images_HomemadeTF/bootlegCNN_demo_gif.gif)